Configuring PTZ Auto Framing Initial Settings (“Person” mode)

 Configuration of the PTZ auto framing settings starts.

-• [Wait Time]: Sets the time waiting to reach the specified number of people to track.
-Tracking starts regardless of this value when the tracking start mode is set to [Manual].
+• [Wait Time]: Sets the time to wait until the specified number of people to track are gathered at the start position in auto tracking start mode.
+Tracking starts regardless of this value when in manual tracking start mode.

 Hint